Our AI features started the way everyone’s do: call the OpenAI API, ship the feature, move on. Then the bills started stacking up.

 api_client = AsyncOpenAI() # Uses OPENAI_API_KEY env var

 No SDK changes.
-No rewriting prompts.
-Same chat.completions.create() interface.
+No prompt rewrites.
+Same chat.completions.create() call.

 import asyncio